recouano/amihan-test/problem-set-1/README.md

 ## Solution Overview

-This approach iterates through all possible pairs of words in the input array.
-All characters in each combined word when checking for palindromes, following these steps:
+This approach iterates through all possible pairs of words in the input array and iterates through all characters in each combined word when checking for palindromes, following these steps:

 1. Define an isPalindrome function to check if a string is a palindrome.
+2. Define another function, responsible for checking for palindrome pairs.
-2. Iterate through all pairs of words in the input array.
+3. Iterate through all pairs of words in the input array.
-3. For each pair, concatenate the words `(words[i] + words[j])` and check if the result is a palindrome.
+4. For each pair, concatenate the words `(words[i] + words[j])` and call isPalindrome to check if the result is a palindrome.
-4. If it is, add the indices of the words to the result list.
+5. If it is, add the indices of the words to the result list.
+6. Return this result to where the function was called.

 ## Instructions to Run the Code